Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 ## Acknowledgements

 - Thanks to my mentor for helpful feedback
-- Slack community for answering all my questions and
+- Slack community for answering all my questions
-- Big tnaks to my husband Mislav for helping me test the website
+- Big thanks to my husband Mislav for helping me test the website